Crypter-File-Transfer/Crypter/README.md

 ### Crypter.ClientServices

-A class library containing various interfaces and most of their implementations.
+A class library containing various interfaces and most of their implementations for use in client applications.

 The "Repository" interfaces must be implemented per-environment, since these implementations must decide where and how to store data on the client device.
 These decisions and locations are device-specific.
 For example, storing data in a browser is likely to be different than storing data on a mobile phone.